d-morrison/IntroStatActivities/_book/12-A18-paired-theory.md

 ### Constructions costs

 The year 2021 has seen massive fluctuations in construction costs.
 Lumber futures alone soared from roughly 700 USD/1,000 board feet in January to a peak of 1711 USD/1,000 board feet in May, only to plummet back to 500 USD/1,000 board feet by August.
 Researchers would like to determine how these wildly variable costs have impacted the accuracy of construction cost estimates.
-They collect a random sample of 372 construction projects from 20 different U.S. zip codes to investigate if current construction cost estimates (in 1,000 U.S. Dollars) match, on average, the actual construction cost (in 1,000 U.S. dollars).
+They collect a random sample of 372 construction projects from 20 randomly selected U.S. zip codes to investigate if current construction cost estimates (in 1,000 U.S. Dollars) match, on average, the actual construction cost (in 1,000 U.S. dollars).

+#### Identify the scenario

+1. Should these observations be considered paired or independent?
+Explain your answer.
+\vspace{0.5in}

+2. Determine the appropriate summary measure to be used to analyze these data.
+\vspace{0.25in}

 #### Ask a research question {-}

+3. Write out the null hypothesis in words, in the context of this study.

+\vspace{0.8in}

-1. Write out the null hypothesis in notation for this study.
-Be sure to clearly identify the subscripts.
+4. Write out the alternative hypothesis in proper notation for this study.

 \vspace{0.5in}

-2. Write out the alternative hypothesis in words for this study.

-\vspace{0.8in}

-The sampling distribution for $\bar{x}$ based on a sample of size $n$ from a population with a true mean $\mu$ and true standard deviation $\sigma$ can be modeled using a normal distribution when certain conditions are met.
+The sampling distribution for $\bar{x}$ based on a sample of size $n$ from a population with a true mean $\mu$ and true standard deviation $\sigma$ can be modeled using a Normal distribution when certain conditions are met.

-Conditions for the sampling distribution of $\bar{x}$ to follow an approximate normal distribution:
+Conditions for the sampling distribution of $\bar{x}$ to follow an approximate Normal distribution:

-* **Independence**: The sample’s observations are independent
+* **Independence**: The sample’s observations are independent.
+That is, one pair of observations has no influence on another pair of observations.

 * **Normality**: The data should be approximately normal or the sample size should be large.